 Haemolysin production can be used to determine the pathogenicity of bacteria isolates [22].
 Some of the Salmonella bacterial isolates demonstrated clear β-hemolysis in the form of clearance zone along the streak on blood agar plate within 24 h of incubation at room temperature.
 Production of hemolysins by the isolates in this study agrees with the report of [23] where the occurrence of hemolysin, lipase, protease, gelatinase and caseinase was established as virulence factors in isolates from water samples in India.
 The Salmonella isolates from the borehole water samples could have exhibited virulence because of their hemolysin production and may be capable of inducing waterborne infections.

 The finding of this study showed that 24 % of the isolates of Salmonella were biofilm producers.
-This is in contrast to the study of Tula et al [24] in which majority of the isolates from water samples showed the potential for biofilm formation.
+This is in contrast to the study of Tula et al [24] (Be consistent in your style of referencing) in which majority of the isolates from water samples showed the potential for biofilm formation.
 Biofilm production by microorganism explains their persistence in water body and aids in their protection against environmental factors like ultra violet radiation and desiccation which could also attribute to their antibiotic resistance [25].

 The temperature of the water samples is one of the crucial physicochemical factors taken into account when evaluating the quality of water fit for human consumption.
 The temperature of the water samples ranged from 25.2±2.8oCto 30.4±0.1oC and was within the WHO regulatory limit of20-30oC.
 The temperature of water samples reported in this study is in agreement with a similar study carried out by Terebo et al [26] which recorded temperature within 28.84±0.83oC to 30.03±0.74oC.

 pH is a significant factor that impacts many biological and chemical processes.
-It is a water quality assessment parameter which is very important in evaluating water supply and treatment (Odu et al., 2020).The pH of the water samples ranged from5.9±0.2to 6.5±0.4 but was slightly below WHO regulatory limit of 6.5-8.5.
+It is a water quality assessment parameter which is very important in evaluating water supply and treatment (Odu et al., 2020) (Be consistent in your style of referencing).The pH of the water samples ranged from5.9±0.2to 6.5±0.4 but was slightly below WHO regulatory limit of 6.5-8.5.

 Electrical Conductivity (EC) is an indicator of water quality and soil salinity.
 The electrical conductivity for all borehole water samples ranged from 136.6±103.3μS/cmto 175.4±110.9μS/cmand were within the WHO regulatory limit of 1000 µs/cmwith no significance difference (p<0.05).